Luis Buñuel: Illness and death

-Technique and influences
+Style, themes and influences

-Buñuel's technique of filmmaking was strongly influenced by mise-en-scène, sound editing and use of music.
+Buñuel's technique of made distinct use of mise-en-scène, sound editing and music.
 The influences on his filmmaking have included a positive relationship to surrealism and a critical approach to atheism and religion.
 Buñuel's style of directing was extremely economical; he shot films in a few weeks, rarely deviating from his script (the scene in Tristana where Catherine Deneuve exposes her breasts to Saturno – but not the audience – being a noted exception) and shooting as much as possible in order to minimize editing time.
 He remained true throughout his working life to an operating philosophy that he articulated at the beginning of his career in 1928: "The guiding idea, the silent procession of images that are concrete, decisive, measured in space and time—in a word, the film—was first projected inside the brain of the filmmaker".
-In this, Buñuel has been compared with Alfred Hitchcock, another director famous for precision, efficiency and preplanning, for whom actually shooting the film was an anticlimax, because each man knew, in Buñuel's words, "exactly how each scene will be shot and what the final montage will be".
-According to actress Jeanne Moreau: "He was the only director I know who never threw away a shot.
+In this, Buñuel has been compared with Alfred Hitchcock, another director famous for precision, efficiency and preplanning, for whom actually shooting the film was an anticlimax, because both knew, in Buñuel's words, "exactly how each scene will be shot and what the final montage will be".
+Per Jeanne Moreau, "He was the only director I know who never threw away a shot.
 He had the film in his mind.
 When he said 'action' and 'cut,' you knew that what was in between the two would be printed."

 Buñuel is often cited as an auteur; Ingmar Bergman once wrote "Buñuel nearly always made Buñuel films".
 Despite his variety, John Huston believed that, regardless of genre, a Buñuel film is so distinctive as to be instantly recognizable.
 Writer Octavio Paz called Buñuel's work "the marriage of the film image to the poetic image, creating a new reality...scandalous and subversive".
-David Thomson names him as one of the greatest directors, adding "He is as intent on comedy as Kafka was, as little intent on showing off style, and as much a victim as the joke he tells."
+Ebert writes "None of his films is lacking a cheerfully sardonic view of human nature.
+His object is always dry humor.
+Even when he was working for Hollywood studios, recycling the sets and costumes of English-language pictures into Spanish versions of the same screenplays, or later simply dubbing them into Spanish, he slyly slipped in a few touches that were lacking in the sources.
+He is one of the great originals, creator of satirical delight."
+David Thomson names him one of the greatest directors, adding "He is as intent on comedy as Kafka was, as little intent on showing off style, and as much a victim as the joke he tells."